garrettgman/garrettgman.github.io/foundations.md

 _50 measurements of the speed of light (km/s) observed by Michelson in 1879._

 Unfortunately, when measuring constants it is not clear which measurements should be trusted and which are affected by errors.

+### The goal of data science

+Variation creates a goal for data scientists.
+Data scientists try to discover the causes of variation in the natural world.
+In particular, data scientists try to understand, predict, and control the outcomes of events and processes that vary.
+For example, a data scientist may try to determine why annual rainfall in the midwest varies from year to year.
+Or a data scientist may try to determine why some automobiles produce more $SO_{2}$ than others, and then make recommendations for lowering the $SO_{2}$ emissions of all cars.

-As a result, data scientists treat everything that can be measured as a _variable_, a quantity or quality whose value can vary from measurement to measurement.
+To do this, data scientists treat everything that can be measured as a _variable_, a quantity or quality whose value can vary from measurement to measurement.
+Data scientists then try to predict which values a variable will take under specific sets of conditions.

 It is important to understand the difference between a variable and a value.
 A variable is a general quantity or quality that you can measure, such as height, weight, or the outcome of an event.
 A value is a state that a variable can have when you measure it.
 For example, the variable height can have values like 60 inches and 61.3 inches.
 A variable that describes a coin flip (which is an event) can have the values "heads" and "tails."